Perverse coherent t-structures through torsion theories

-splits and thus $Ker(d_X^{p-1})$ is a summand of the free module $X^{p-1}$, i.e., a projective module (it is exact because $H^p(X^{\bullet})=0$ and $X^{p+1}=0$).
-However it is well-known (Kaplansky's theorem) that projective modules over local rings are free.
+which splits since $X^{p+1}$ is free.
+Thus, $Ker(d_X^{p-1})$ is a summand of the free module $X^{p-1}$, i.e., it is a projective module.
+However, it is well-known (Kaplansky's theorem) that projective modules over local rings are free and, hence, the complex